 Panasonic Corp.
 (PCRFY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the company had gained 0.91% in the past month.
-In that same time, the Consumer Discretionary sector gained 0.66%, while the S&P 500 gained 3.39%.
+Prior to today's trading, shares of the company had gained 3.46% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 1.53% and lagged the S&P 500's gain of 3.58% in that time.

-Panasonic Corp. will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Panasonic Corp. to post earnings of $0.21 per share.
-This would mark year-over-year growth of 31.25%.
+Wall Street will be looking for positivity from Panasonic Corp. as it approaches its next earnings report date.
+On that day, Panasonic Corp. is projected to report earnings of $0.21 per share, which would represent year-over-year growth of 31.25%.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.92 per share and revenue of $61.71 billion.
 These totals would mark changes of +9.52% and -0.44%, respectively, from last year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 8.24% higher within the past month.
-Panasonic Corp. currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Panasonic Corp. currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, Panasonic Corp. is currently trading at a Forward P/E ratio of 13.22.
-For comparison, its industry has an average Forward P/E of 25.93, which means Panasonic Corp. is trading at a discount to the group.
+Digging into valuation, Panasonic Corp. currently has a Forward P/E ratio of 13.33.
+This valuation marks a discount compared to its industry's average Forward P/E of 25.77.

 It is also worth noting that PCRFY currently has a PEG ratio of 0.55.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Audio Video Production industry currently had an average PEG ratio of 3.59 as of yesterday's close.
+Audio Video Production stocks are, on average, holding a PEG ratio of 3.27 based on yesterday's closing prices.

 The Audio Video Production industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 55, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.